 Print this page

+New Article 2014!
 Transitioning from High School to Post-Secondary Education.
-Marilyn J. Bartlett, M.ED., PH.D., J.D. explains why transition from the IEP to a 504 plan in the freshman or sophomore year is important!
+Marilyn J. Bartlett, M.ED., PH.D., J.D. explains why transition from the IEP to a 504 plan for seniors is important!

 Transition Planning: Setting Lifelong Goals by Jennifer Graham and Peter Wright, Esq.
 This article will provide you with two checklists and good advice to help your child make a successful transition from school to employment or further education.